 Gliffy Migration for Confluence Cloud

-- Export the Gliffy diagrams (in Gliffy format) that are the most complex or comprise of customized shapes and features
+- Identify the Gliffy diagrams that are the most complex.

 Things didn't go as planned?
 Find help on our troubleshooting page: